 Ncored compared to Bluebeam, Acrobat, and shop-drawing-specific tools

 Bluebeam Revu remains the dominant tool in structural shop drawing review on Windows for its Markups List feature, takeoff tools, and Studio Sessions for live coordination.
 Many structural firms have built their entire QC process around Bluebeam's markup data export.
-On Mac since 2020 Bluebeam is not a native option — the workaround is Parallels Desktop + Windows Bluebeam at about $360/year combined.
+On Mac since 2020 Bluebeam is not a native option, the workaround is Parallels Desktop + Windows Bluebeam at about $360/year combined.
 Adobe Acrobat Pro is broad and capable on both platforms but slows on heavy shop drawing sets past ~80 MB on Mac.
 Tekla, RAM, ETABS, and other structural-specific analysis tools handle modeling but not PDF review.
-Ncored fits the daily PDF review side of structural work: fast on heavy drawings, standard markup output, native on both platforms, at €79.99/year versus Bluebeam's $260-440/year.
+Ncored fits the daily PDF review side of structural work: fast on heavy drawings, standard markup output, native on both platforms (Apple Silicon Macs and Windows 10/11), at €79.99/year versus Bluebeam's $260-440/year.
 Many structural firms keep Bluebeam for the markup-data analytics workflow and use Ncored for fast daily PDF review.

 Frequently Asked Questions

-Does Ncored handle Markups List export like Bluebeam?
+Does Ncored handle a Markups List export like Bluebeam?

 Will my redlines open correctly when I send the PDF back to a detailer on Bluebeam?

 Yes.
-Ncored writes standard PDF annotations to the PDF specification's annotation layer.
+Ncored writes standard PDF annotation streams that conform to the PDF specification.
 Bluebeam renders these correctly, as do Acrobat, Foxit, and any compliant PDF viewer.

 Does Ncored support custom stamps?